rdzman/test/docs/MATPOWER-dev-guide.md

 - Use consistent variable names.
 That is, use the same name to refer to the same piece of data in all contexts, unless there is a good reason to use a different name.

-- Write tests to cover all functionality.

-- Use the named constants defined by `idx_bus`, `idx_gen`, etc. rather than the numerical values.

 - Use ...
     - 4 spaces to indent (no tabs)